Automattic/jetpack/docs/partners/README.md

 To make documentation easier for our partners to view, and to ensure our partners are always viewing the most up-to-date documentation, we've decided to source-control the documentation in the Jetpack directory itself.

-In this directory, you'll find information such as how to provision Jetpack plans as well as customizing Jetpack.
+In this directory, you'll find information such as how to provision and cancel Jetpack plans as well as how to customize Jetpack.

+If you have any technical questions or concerns, don’t hesitate to get in touch with either Dan Walmsley (@gravityrail) at dan.walmsley@automattic.com or Eric Binnion (@ebinnion) at eric.binnion@automattic.com.

 ### Want to become a Jetpack Hosting Partner?